Dog Day Afternoon: Accolades

 Dog Day Afternoon was nominated for six Academy Awards.
 Pierson received the Academy Award for Best Original Screenplay.
 The film was nominated for seven Golden Globes but won none.
 It received six British Academy Film Awards nominations: Pacino was nominated for Best Actor in a Leading Role and Allen won the Best Editing.
 Pierson also received the Writers Guild of America Award for Best Written Drama, and Durning the National Board of Review Award for Best Supporting Actor.
 At the San Sebastián International Film Festival Pacino won Best Actor, while the movie was nominated for Best Film.

 The film ranked at number seventy on AFI's 100 Years...
 100 Thrills list.
 Meanwhile, the line "Attica!
 Attica!" placed at number eighty-six on 100 Years...100 Movie Quotes.
 It was nominated for 100 Years...100 Movies in 1998 and 2007.
 In 2006, Premiere issued its "100 Greatest Performances of All Time".
 The magazine placed Pacino's performance as Sonny as the fourth-greatest ever.
+In the same year, Writers Guild of America West ranked its screenplay 69th in WGA's list of 101 Greatest Screenplays.
 In 2012, the Motion Picture Editors Guild listed Dog Day Afternoon as the twentieth best edited film of all time based on a survey of its membership.